o-bissing/predict_wind_speed_at_turbine/README.md

 dtype: float64
 ```

 Numbers are percentage of missing values in the column.
-There are a lot of missing for the 3rd turbine (".1" values), so one of the solutions could be to drop these tables (filling them with values would be quite a time-consuming challenge).
+There are a lot of missing for the 3rd turbine (".1" values), so one of the solutions could be to drop these columns (filling them with values could be misleading for the model).

 There is a .csv file "metaData" with consist of informaion about the turbines (position, hight, etc.) that could help to understand how important 3rd turbine is for predictions on the 1st turbine.
 Calculated table of the differences to the 1st turbine: